 Colocasia outdoors can handle more sun than Alocasia, especially in cooler climates.
 If you’re growing outside, morning sun with afternoon shade is a good sweet spot.

 Low light is a slow death for elephant ears.
 They’ll stop producing new leaves, existing leaves get smaller, and the whole plant looks tired.
 If your space is dark, a good grow light set to 12-14 hours will make a real difference.
+Our grow lights for indoor plants guide will help you choose one that actually works.

 According to the University of Florida IFAS Extension, elephant ears need a minimum of 4-6 hours of bright indirect light daily to maintain healthy growth indoors — anything less and you’ll start to see the leaves shrink and the plant go into a slow decline.